-"Yes, stone reader, but why not enjoy the added advantage of our journey?"
+"Yes, stone reader, but why not enjoy the added advantage to our journey?"

 "I want to kill them as much as you do, but we don't want to alert the dragons that we found this place.
 We must find the sources of magic and return to tell Malachite.
-The dragons are just a distraction."
+The dragon young are just a distraction."